Why build wooden boards?

 With our shapes we focus on making easy rideable boards, which are suitable for a wide range of conditions, from knee- to shoulder-high waves.
 We however also want them to ride well in the more powerful breaks of the Atlantic.

-We not only design the boards for these waves, but to make sure our boards perform, we have them tested by Caravia Surf School in Spain and Icarus Surfclub in Zeebrugge.
+We not only design the boards for these waves, but to make sure our boards perform, we have the surfboards tested by advanced surfers in Spain and France, and, the kiteboards, in Belgium and The Netherlands.

 If, however, you are looking for something else, we love to build you your dream surf craft.
 Drop us an email with your ideas if you are looking for a personalised custom shape.

 Are Jabali surfboards ecofriendly?

 Using wood as a base material is a step towards more ecological surfing.
 Wood is a renewable resource and a wood core is sturdy, does not loose flexibility over time and retains its natural beauty.
 We like to think wooden boards can be displayed on the wall once people retire from surfing.

 Additionally we use an epoxy glue with a high plant and vegetable matter content to glass our wooden boards and make the sea water resistant.